Implement the additional data callback

 - Loyalty data for merchant branded cards and/or recurring references in case of a non-merchant card.
 Loyalty data is retrieved from the merchant loyalty database.
 The Adyen payments platform and the merchant managed loyalty system must be able to communicate.
 The merchant guarantees that no sensitive data elements, like card numbers, are present in the loyalty data that is passed, as this would bring the merchant into the scope of PCI DSS.
 Provide the shopper reference and/or shopper reference at the start of the transaction.
 If the card has been used before, the existing alias, last used shopper reference, and last used shopper email address are returned.
 A new alias is generated if it does not already exist.

 - Digital Customer Recognition and Global Blue data.
 This option is also required to implement DCC.
 Use the standard Adyen facilities for recurring payments, by either using the alias or the shopper reference to retrieve the recurring details for a specific customer.
 These recurring details can then be used to submit subsequent recurring transactions.
 The shopper recognition details can also be used to support one-click payments in the web shop.
 Recurring details are recorded only when the payment is authorised.
 Recurring payments can not be processed against cards that are not authorised.

-Some schemes do not allow recurring payments, contact Support Team for more information.
+Some schemes do not allow recurring payments, see the payment methods overview for more information.